-- 41% of smart speaker owners feel companionship with their device.
+- 41% of smart speaker owners feel companionship with these devices.

-- For their holiday shopping, 1 in 4 shoppers used a voice assistant, statistics show.
+- In 2017, for their holiday shopping, 1 in 4 shoppers used a voice assistant, statistics show.

 Voice Search Usage

-The driving factor behind recent voice search trends is the number of times it’s used on a daily, weekly, monthly, and annual basis.
-Thanks to the increasing number of voice searches being made, app and tech developers are taking more notice and making products suitable for the feature.
+The driving factor behind voice search trends in 2021 is the number of times this technology is used daily, weekly, monthly, and annually.
+Thanks to the increasing number of voice searches being made, app and tech developers are taking more notice and making products that can adequately support this feature.
 Find some of the most compelling stats and figures below.

-4. 65% of smart speaker owners can’t imagine what it’d be like without their device.
+4. 65% of smart speaker owners can’t imagine what it’d be like without this technology.

+According to a survey, 65% of smart speaker users have become so used to voice-activated Google search and Amazon Echo that they can’t imagine going back to the days when they had to type in all their queries.
 Our heavy reliance on smart speakers only confirms the power of this search trend.
-According to a survey, 65% of users have become so used to making a voice-activated Google search or a purchase through Amazon Echo, they can’t imagine going back to the days when they had to type in all their queries.

-5. 72% of smart speaker owners use their devices daily.
+5. 72% of smart speaker owners use these devices daily.

 6. 41% of smart speaker owners feel companionship with their device.

-Among those who use Google, Cortana, or Siri, statistics show that almost half of them consider their device more than just another piece of tech.
+Among those who use Google, Cortana, or Siri, statistics show that there’s a significant percentage of those who consider their device more than just another piece of tech.
 For 41% of the users, it can feel almost as if they were talking to a helpful friend.

-7. Voice assistants helped 1 in 4 shoppers in their holiday shopping.
+7. In 2017, voice assistants helped 1 in 4 shoppers with their holiday shopping.

-When we’re shopping at big stores and we’ve already got our hands full, the last thing we want to do is take our phone out to make a search.
+When we’re shopping at big stores and we’ve already got our hands full, the last thing we want to do is take our phone out when we need to make a search.
 Luckily, this issue can be easily solved if you use a voice assistant.

 Voice Search Demographics